TheGridHub/TheGridHub/SECURITY_AUDIT.md

-# TaskGrid Admin Panel Security Implementation Audit
+# TaskWork Admin Panel Security Implementation Audit

 ## Overview
-This document provides a comprehensive audit of the security implementation for the TaskGrid admin panel, including current security measures, potential vulnerabilities, and recommendations for maintaining a secure system.
+This document provides a comprehensive audit of the security implementation for the TaskWork admin panel, including current security measures, potential vulnerabilities, and recommendations for maintaining a secure system.

 ## ✅ Implemented Security Features